reselbob/k8sdemos/configmap-using/readme.md

               key: special.how
   restartPolicy: Never
 ```
-Notice that the attribute, `env:` in the container `spec` references the configmap to get value for the environment variable,
+Notice that the attribute, `env:` in the container `spec` references the configmap that will be used
+to get value for the environment variable,
 `SPECIAL_LEVEL_KEY`, like so:

 ```yaml